Originally published: 12 June 2025

 This includes outputs that have been accepted for publication but have not yet been made publicly available.

-The associated outputs from the reserve lists in this situation would only become eligible if the output was not made publicly available before 31 December 2028.
+An output from the reserve list would only become eligible if the output was not made publicly available before 31 December 2028.

-Institutions may request that outputs of extended scale and scope be multiple-weighted (count as multiple outputs) in the assessment.
+Institutions may request that outputs of extended scale and scope be double-weighted (count as two outputs) in the assessment.

-The associated output/s from the reserve list in this situation would only become eligible if the request for multiple weighting is declined.
+An output from the reserve list in this situation would only become eligible if a request for double-weighting is declined.

-A reserve output/s will only be assessed in the event that the panel does not accept the request for multiple-weighting.
+A reserve output will only be assessed in the event that the panel does not accept the request for double-weighting.

 Confidential outputs